donejs/donejs/tutorials/getstarted/creating.md

       {});
     })

-This loads [jQuery.Model $.Model] and uses it to create a
-<code>Cookbook.Models.Recipe</code> class.
-This class lets us
-create, retrieve, update, and delete models programmatically like:
+This loads [jQuery.Model can.Model] and uses it to create a `Cookbook.Models.Recipe` class.
+This class lets us create, retrieve, update, and delete models programmatically like:

 __create__